Don't overlook these!

 After 1996, SARSEPs could no longer be established.
 However, if an employer has been operating one since before 1997, the plan may continue to operate and even allow new employees to participate in it.

-However, participants may be able to transfer or roll over certain property from one retirement plan to another (see the 2011 IRS publication 590 for rollover and other IRA information).
+Contributions must be in the form of money (cash, check, or money order).
+However, participants may be able to transfer or roll over certain property from one retirement plan to another.
+See IRS publication 590 for rollover and other IRA information.

 Contributions to a SEP-IRA are immediately 100% vested; they belong to the plan participant.